 The first set of illustrations were created for the article titled "English Language: The Things You Never Knew".
 All illustrations were created in Illustrator and Photoshop.

-The second video was an animated illustration I did for an article about movies filmed in and around NY Harbor & Ellis Island.
+The second assignment was an animated illustration I did for an article about movies filmed in and around NY Harbor & Ellis Island.
 This article was a first in a series of essays that looks at how film has captured the atmosphere of specific neighborhoods or areas.
 Ultimately, myself and the creator of the series thought stills from the films would be more visually powerful so this image was never published on the site, however I'm still a big fan of the final product.

 The Stella drinker recognizes the importance of quality and excellence in all areas of life.
 Our goal for Stella Artois was to create content that portrayed our belief that the brand exists to inspire the pursuit of artistry and beauty in life.